-Use in hepatic impairment
+Use in hepatic disease

 Morphine may have a prolonged duration and cumulative effect in patients with liver dysfunction.
 In these patients, analgesia may last for 6, 8 or even up to 24 hours following a standard dose.
-Continuous infusions are contraindicated in these patients (see section 4.3 Contraindications).
+Continuous infusions are contraindicated in these patients (see Contraindications).